Aloshi/EmulationStation/THEMES.md

 Common to almost all elements is a `pos` and `size` property of the NORMALIZED_PAIR type.
 They are normalized in terms of their "parent" object's size; 99% of the time, this is just the size of the screen.
 In this case, `<pos>0 0</pos>` would correspond to the top left corner, and `<pos>1 1</pos>` the bottom right corner (a positive Y value points further down).  `pos` almost always refers to the top left corner of your element.
 You *can* use numbers outside of the [0..1] range if you want to place an element partially or completely off-screen.

 The order you define properties in does not matter.
 Remember, you do *not* need to specify every property!
+*Note that a view may choose to only make only certain properties on a particular element themable!*

 #### image